 The world is changing fast.
 Many of us remember the days when mobiles didn’t even exist, yet now a mobile has almost as many capabilities as a desktop computer.
 How has this digital age affected newspapers?
 Cashfloat, an online short term loan company in the UK, investigates.

+What image does the phrase “he read from the tablet” conjure up in your mind?
 Someone inscribing into a stone tablet and then handing it to someone to read it?
 Or maybe the more modern image of someone sitting on their sofa and accessing the news on their tablet?
-A tablet is used in both examples, but the stone age one has limitations compared to the digital age one of endless possibilities.
+A tablet is used in both examples, but the stone age one has limitations.
+In comparision, the digital age one has endless possibilities.